airpair/ngwat-airpair-post/post.md

 So I submitted [the ng-wat proposal](https://github.com/shairez/submissions-2015/commit/eda35db37b92532e3a88f8b4813cdaeb4c5f60f3), in five minutes, just so I could tell myself that I at least tried… but never thought any of the organizers will take it seriously.
 And I never got around to propose “real” lectures, because every idea I had “wasn’t good enough”.

-So I then forgot about it and continued with my life…
+So I then forgot about it and moved on with my life…

 ### OMG OMG OMG!